Xalalau/GMod-Lua-Error-API/README.md

 # GMod Lua Error API

-Don't wait for players to report, get the errors automatically!
+Don't wait for players to report issues, get the errors automatically!

 ## Why would I want this API instead of building my own?